hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

   - Having a known physics update rate makes it better for consistent rigidbody physics damage, so we value this consistency over that.
 - Unlike the Basis default UI, all of our UI uses a custom shader that derives from UI/Default, and a custom TextMeshPro-derived shader, which crushes Z so that our UI shows on top of *most* of the world geometry.
 This is to allow opening the UI in cramped spaces.

+## Bugs in Basis

+- BootManager will occasionally get added to the main scene while in Edit Mode.
+Repro steps not yet known.